-Murray leads Tsitsipas but stopped by 11pm curfew
+Murray leads Tsitsipas but stopped by curfew

 Murray, who has regularly played late in recent years, and Tsitsipas will resume a captivating contest on Friday.

-The pair will return to Centre Court after Spanish top seed Carlos Alcaraz plays France's Alexandre Muller in the first match starting at 13:30 BST.

-Moments after 36-year-old Murray had wrapped up the third set, tournament referee Gerry Armstrong walked onto the court and discussed stopping play for the night with each player.
+Moments after 36-year-old Murray had wrapped up the third set, tournament referee Gerry Armstrong walked on to the court and discussed stopping play for the night with each player.

 Murray, who screamed out as he fell just before serving out for the lead, seemed to ask why they were being forced off.